Sannazak/DIT356-Distributed-Systems-Main/README.md

 4.4.
 The system shall allocate a Fika break of 30 minutes per day.<br>

 5. Filter:<br>
 5.1.
-The system shall veriry if booking requests are in JSON format.<br>
+The system shall verify if booking requests are in JSON format.<br>
 5.2.
 The system shall connect to the broker using MQTT. <br>
 5.3.
 The system shall connect to teh frontend using HTTP.<br>